 The sturdy bracelet measures 7/8 inches wide, with an inside end-to-end measurement of 5-3/8 inches plus there is an opening gap of 1-1/8 inch.
 The bracelet weighs 67 grams.

 Darryl Becenti was born in 1957 in Gallup, New Mexico and raised in Mexican Springs.
 He was taught silver work by his brothers-in-law, David & Leroy Reeves in 1980 and he is the brother-in-law to the famous Sunshine Reeves, Gary Reeves, David Reeves, Andy Cadman, and Darrell Cadman Clan.
-Darrell makes his own stamps and dyes, and heavily employs magnificent stars, fans, scallops, shells, and elaborate appliques in all of his jewelry.
+Darrell made his own stamps and dyes, and heavily employs magnificent stars, fans, scallops, shells, and elaborate appliques in all of his jewelry.
 His jewelry is highly prized for it's deep hand-stamped Navajo designs, repousse silver work, and thick gauges of silver.